valkey-io/spring-data-valkey/examples/README.md

 | **streams** | Valkey Streams for event sourcing and message queues (XADD, XREAD, consumer groups) |
 | **collections** | Valkey-backed Java collections (ValkeyList, ValkeySet, ValkeyMap) and atomic counters |
 | **scripting** | Lua script execution (EVAL, EVALSHA) for atomic operations |

-Note that the `spring-boot` example is standalone and has its own [README](spring-boot/) with separate run instructions.

 ## Notes